 Negligent retention relates to the conduct of the motor carrier in retaining the specific driver in question.

 Negligent hiring can also include negligent retention, which is the keeping on of a truck driver who is not qualified or capable of driving safely after the motor carrier knows or should know that the truck driver is unqualified or unsafe.

 Because the Regulations are so specific about what is required of the truck driver to drive a big rig and what is required of a trucking company before they hire the driver, there is quite a bit of overlap between negligent hiring and violations of the Federal Rules.
 Holding a trucking company responsible can prevent other accidents.

-Negligent retention can be things like knowing a driver pads his logs and still allowing him to drive.
+Negligent retention can be knowing a driver pads his logs and still allows him to drive.
 Other examples of negligent retention are keeping a driver who:

 - Does not get or fail a drug test